Everything You Need To Know About Mouse Poop

 What does mouse poop look like?

 First of all, you won’t notice a problem from a single piece of feces.
 It is not uncommon for mice to leave more than 50 pellets per day around your home.
 In fact, a single mouse can leave behind 70 droppings a day.
-Some say this number can be as much as 150!
-That's a lot of poo, folks.
+Some estimate this number can be as much as 150!
 So, your first sign that a mouse left those droppings is the sheer quantity.
 The greater the amount of mouse poop you find around your home, the larger the infestation.

 Rarely will you see the mouse or mice that left the droppings on your floor.
 They are nocturnal, so they are most active when you sleep at night.
-Mouse poop in the kitchen and other areas of the home are how most people know they have a mouse problem.
+Mouse poop in the kitchen and other areas of the home are how most people learn they have a mouse infestation problem.

 If you discover several droppings of different sizes, this is a good indication that mice are breeding in your walls.
-Varied sizes mean babies are running around.
+Varied sizes mean babies are running around, too.

 Is it mouse poop or cockroach poop?